 There is hidden, and then there is really, really hidden, and as mentioned here before, a handful of spots that have been looked at are about as off the beaten path as they come.
-A few that come to mind include Louis in Quincy, Hoey's Pizza in Randolph, Bricco Panetteria in Boston's North End, Dudley Chateau in Wayland, and Ritu Ki Rasoi in Burlington.
+A few that come to mind include KO Pies in East Boston, Hoey's Pizza in Randolph, Bricco Panetteria in Boston's North End, Dudley Chateau in Wayland, and Ritu Ki Rasoi in Burlington.
 Well, it is time to add another to the list, and this one--a neighborhood bakery called B.C.
 Baking Co.--is about as far from downtown Boston as you can get while still being in the city (nearly 10 miles by car), and it sure does feel out of the way, so much so that even those who live not all that far away have never even heard of the place even though it has been around for a long time.

 While the address for B.C.
 Baking Co. is considered Hyde Park, the bakery is actually in Readville, a quiet little section of Hyde Park, which, as stated before, is about as far from Boston proper as you can get and still be in Boston.
 Readville itself is pretty hidden, and the neighborhood in which the bakery is located is away from the commercial center in a residential area mostly cut off from the rest of Readville--and Boston--by the commuter rail tracks to the east, an industrial area to the south, and some parkland (including Mother Brook, which is an historic canal) to the north.
 B.C.
 Baking Co. sits across from The Blue Hills Catholic Collaborative along a quiet side street, with the weathered old exterior looking more like something you might see in the middle of the countryside, while the interior is small but inviting with display cases full of pastries, a section in the back where various breads can be found, a tiny deli area also in the back, and a tray of pizza set up in the front by the checkout area.
 The clientele here is purely local and it is not unusual to see neighborhood folks hanging around the place, chatting with the staff or customers who come in.